choria-legacy/mcollective-puppet-agent/README.md

 The message will be displayed when requesting agent status if it is disabled, when no message is supplied a default will be used that will include your mcollective caller identity and the time

+#### Running all enabled Puppet nodes

+Often after committing a change you want the change to be rolled out to your infrastructure as soon as possible within the performance constraints of your infrastructure.

+The performance of a Puppet Master generally comes down to the maximum concurrent Puppet nodes that are applying a catalog it can sustain.

+Using the MCollective infrastructure we can determine how many machines are currently enabled and applying catalogs.

+Thus to do a Puppet run of your entire infrastructure keeping the concurrent Puppet runs as close as possible to 10 nodes at a time you would do:

+    $ mco puppet runall 10

+Below is the output from a run using a concurrency of 1 to highlight the output you might expect:

+    $ mco puppet runall 1
+    2013-01-16 16:14:26: Running all nodes with a concurrency of 1 2013-01-16 16:14:26: Discovering enabled Puppet nodes to manage 2013-01-16 16:14:29: Found 2 enabled nodes
+    2013-01-16 16:14:32: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:14:37: dev1.example.net schedule status: Started a background Puppet run using the 'puppet agent --onetime --daemonize --color=false' command
+    2013-01-16 16:14:40: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:14:44: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:14:48: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:14:52: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:14:56: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:15:00: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:15:04: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:15:08: Currently 1 node applying the catalog; waiting for less than 1
+    2013-01-16 16:15:13: dev2.example.net schedule status: Started a background Puppet run using the 'puppet agent --onetime --daemonize --color=false' command

+Here we can see it first finds all machine that are enabled and then periodically checks if the amount of instances currently applying a catalog is less than the concurrency and then start as many machines as it can till it once again reaches the concurrency limit.

 #### Discovering based on agent status